-Corporate cards generally charge for this and may charge as much as $100 a year or more.
-This is because they often offer more robust features, like access to a specific sales rep or access to enterprise software for filing expense reports.
+Corporate cards generally charge for this — as much as $100 a year or more.
+This is because they often offer more robust features, like access to a specific sales representative or access to enterprise software for filing expense reports.

 Of course, if you run a larger small business, the extra benefits may be worth it.
 It all depends on the needs of your business.